 It is with great sadness that we announce the passing of the Great Barrier Reef, the world’s largest living ecosystem and a Unesco World Heritage site.
-After a protracted battle with climate change, a 622 mile long sector of the reef has succumbed to bleaching due to warming seas.
+A 622-mile-long sector of the reef has succumbed to bleaching due to warming seas.

 More than ten percent of the world’s coral reefs have been completely destroyed, almost a third are considered seriously damaged and more than half (60 percent) of the remaining coral reefs may die within the next 20 years.
 We can see what this looks like in places like the Philippines where 70 percent of coral reefs have already been killed.
 Corals all around the world are teetering on the brink of a similar fate.

 As the most diverse marine ecosystem on earth, the death of coral reefs amounts to a form of aquatic genocide.
 While many do not realize it, our destruction of the oceans and corals in particular directly imperil human life as oceans are a crucial source of food and they support the livelihood of 500 million people around the world.
 This is an economic disaster that translates to widespread food insecurity.
 Coral reefs protect shorelines against the ravages of extreme weather which are also exacerbated by climate change.
 The loss of the biodiversity of coral reefs also deprives us of an important as yet untapped source of medicines.

 According to a 2006 UNEP report, coral reefs are one of the world’s most valuable ecosystem services.
 They comprise an area of almost 300 000 km² and have an economic value of US$100 000-600 000 per km².
 Human activity is to blame for the decimation of corals around the world.
 The primary cause is anthropogenic climate change, specifically warming oceans.
 Humans are also killing coral reefs in five other ways: